 Important and useful notes

 Â Change of vehicle required for transfers of pick up / drop off destinations to save time,Â avoidÂ traffic and delay!

 PLEASE be punctual.
 Latecomers cannot delay the entire group.

-- Price includes festive dinner in Bethlehem restaurant and accommodation per person in a double room on B&B basis.
+Price includes festive dinner in Bethlehem restaurant and accommodation (in Jerusalem or Bethlehem) per person in a double room on B&B basis.

 A detailed description of the tour

 On the day before Christmas this tour begins when you are picked up from Tel Aviv, Jerusalem or Herzliya and taken to the City of Gold, Jerusalem where we enjoy the breathtaking view from the Mount of Olives before descending passed the Church of All Nations and Garden of Gethsemane towards the Old City.
 We pass through the Kidron Valley and into the Old City and the Church of the Holy Sepulchre which marks the location of Christâ€™s crucifixion.
 This magnificent church encompasses the last four Stations of the Cross.
 Our tour takes us along the narrow cobbled lanes of the Old City and out through one of the ancient city wall gates.
 Then we take a drive through the new city of Jerusalem passed landmarks like the Israel Museum and Israeli Parliament Building.